Archival material is open to the public

-In cases 1 and 2, it may be possible under certain circumstances to apply for the period of closure to be reduced.
-We will be happy to explain the possibilities to you.
+In cases 1 and 2 it may be possible under certain circumstances to shorten the retention period.
+Gladly we will explain the possibilities to you.

-In exceptional cases, there may be other reasons why it is not possible to consult specific archival material.
+In exceptional cases there may be other reasons why it is not possible to consult specific records.
 For instance, the material may be in such a state that it needs to be preserved.
 In such cases, we will let you know.
-This is why you can also see copies (generally microfiches) as well as originals in the Reading Room.
+For that reason you will sometimes be presented with copies (generally microfiches) in the reading room.

-Whatever archival material you are using, you are required to handle it with extreme care.
-You may order up to 10 files and 10 microfiches per day.
-You may photograph files with your own camera, subject to the approval of the Reading Room staff.
-For example, it is not permitted to photograph records relating to a natural person.
+Whatever archival material you are using, you are required to handle any record with utmost care.
+You can order up to 10 files and 10 microfiches per day.
+You may photograph files with your own camera, subject to the approval of the reading room´s staff.

-Are there any restrictions on how your findings can be used?
+Are there any restrictions on how you can use your gathered information?

-We will give you a written application form including a declaration which you are required to sign before consulting archival material.
+Upon arriving in the reading room for the first time you will be given an application form including a declaration which you are required to sign before Consulting any records.
 With this declaration, you undertake to respect the rights of third parties that may arise from the content of the material:

 - copyright and related rights.

 It is your own responsibility to ensure that you respect these rights.
-In particular, the Federal Foreign Office is generally unable either to grant you rights of use for out-of-house material or to confirm whether material is in the public domain.
+In particular, the Federal Foreign Office is generally unable either to grant you rights of use for material of third parties or to confirm whether material is in the public domain.